LinshuH/proj9-Final-Project/README.md

 ## Test Tips:
 1, If does not need to change the busy event to free, just click the "Set these events to free" without check any checkbox.
-2, Everytime want to rerun the program, need to clear the browser cookies.
+2, Everytime want to rerun the program and change the setting, need to clear the browser cookies.
+3, Everytime get the new free time, need click the button "send to the database" first.
+The calculation of the group free time is based on the time in database.